 Many Illinois nursing home residents rely on the nursing staff to ensure that their health and well-being is maintained.
 This often requires ongoing skin care to ensure the resident does not develop open wounds caused by pressure.
 Any bedsore (decubitus ulcer; pressure ulcers; pressure wound; pressure sore) could develop into a life-threatening medical condition causing significant damage to infection of an open wound.
-Sadly, the Crystal Lake elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases were residents of suffered serious injury that could have been prevented had the nursing staff taken appropriate measures to provide an acceptable standard of care.
+Sadly, the Crystal Lake elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases were residents of suffered serious injury that could have been prevented had the nursing staff taken appropriate measures to provide an acceptable standard of care.

 The Springs at Crystal Lake